madkins23/go-slog/verify/README.md

 ## Simple Example

-Verification of a `log/slog` handler has been made fairly simple.
+Verification of a `slog` handler has been made fairly simple.
-The following application runs the test suite on `log/slog.JSONHandler`:
+The following application runs the test suite on `slog.JSONHandler`:

 ```go
 import (